zx2486/DBConnectorToolkit/docs/reference/index.md

 --------------------
 Main entry point for database connection.
-This function creates a DBConnectorClass instance for external use. masterConfig replicaConfig is optional and can be an array of PostgreSQL configs.
+This function creates a DBConnectorClass instance for external use.

-Read queries will be randomly distributed among replicas and there is no failover mechanism. redisConfig is optional and can be a Redis config.
-Queries result will be cached in Redis
+masterConfig is required.
+If there is no other config, all queries will be done by master DB.

-@param masterConfig required, if no other config, all queries will be done by master DB.
+replicaConfig is optional and can be an array of DBConfig configs.
-@param replicaConfig optional, Read (SELECT) queries will be randomly distributed among replicas.
+Read queries will be randomly distributed among replicas and there is no failover mechanism.

-If selected replica goes wrong, will failback to master to handle the query.
+cacheConfig is optional and can be a CacheConfig config.
+Query results will be cached in supported cache layer.

-@param cacheConfig optional and can be a Redis config.
-Queries result will be cached in Redis
+msgQueueConfig is optional and can be a msgQueueConfig config.
+Write queries will be sent to the message queue and processed asynchronously.

 @returns Object of DBConnector Class, which is an implementation of DBClass interface.

 ```typescript